SaiKrishnaMohan7/Playground/k8s/README.md

 ##### Secret

-same as ConfigMaps (apiVersion: v1)
+- same as ConfigMaps (apiVersion: v1)
+- Securely stores a piece of information in the cluster like apiKeys, passwords etc.

 ##### StatefulSet